-Flaw #1: Potential toxins are not usually tested for safety before use.
+Flaw #1: Potential toxins are rarely tested for safety before use.

-Flaw #2: The government usually takes action only after harm is proven and widespread.
+Flaw #2: The government usually takes action only after harm is widespread.

-But definitive “proof” of harm is very hard to obtain with current scientific tools.
+But this kind of “proof” of harm is very hard to obtain with current scientific tools.
 The lack of scientific proof of harm is too often misinterpreted as proof of safety.
 When faced with uncertainty, government authorities have erred on the side of allowing harmful pollution and toxins in products.
-They act only after the damage is quantifiable scientifically and is widespread.
+They act only after damage is widespread.
 We call this the “count the bodies” approach to public health protection.

 Flaw #3: Certain levels of harm are accepted and allowed by government authorities.

-Increasingly, government regulators are required to use “cost-benefit analysis” in their decision-making.
+In addition, government regulators may be required to use “cost-benefit analysis” in their decision-making.
 This analysis assigns a monetary value to illness and death, and compares this to the cost of pollution controls or regulations.
 As a result, government regulators rely on mathematical formulas that are inherently biased toward short-term business costs (which can be more easily counted) and against protecting long-term public health (where costs are neither fully known nor quantifiable).
 If the projected cost of pollution controls is more than the value put on saving lives and protecting public health, then the pollution is often allowed to continue.